samfitgen/trgen/docs/Olympic_Triathlon_Base-Mid_Volume.md

 **Description**:

-> Spruce Knob is 2x30-minute intervals at 85% FTP with a 6-minute recovey
+> Spruce Knob is 2x30-minute intervals at 85% FTP with a 6-minute recovery
 > between each.

 ### Friday

 #### Workout 1
-* **Name**:  Swim Speed + Sprint Intervals

-**Description**:

-> Warm-Up 300m Easy, RPE4 8x25m HCU drills w/ 10s rest between drills 4x200m of
-> 50m Build from RPE4 to RPE8/50m Descend from RPE8 to RPE4, 20s rest between
-> intervals 6x50m Sprints, All-Out, RPE10 w/ 20s rest between sprints 8x25m K
-> drills w/15s rest between drills Cool-Down 300m easy, RPE4

-#### Workout 2
 * **Name**: Base Run + Uphill Strides
 * **Duration**: 1 day and 21 hours